Excavation and trench safety 101: Know best practices and avoid accidents

 But these processes present significant safety challenges, including cave-ins, falling loads and falls that can result in severe injuries and possibly death.

 That’s why it’s important to take precautions while digging.
+Read on to learn about:

 What’s the difference between excavating and trenching?

 It depends on who you ask.
 Mike Moore, co-founder and head of production at SnapADU, says people often use the terms excavation and trenching interchangeably.
-But according to OSHA, there are some differences between the two.
+But, according to OSHA, there are some differences between the two.

 Excavation is an artificial cut, cavity, trench or depression created by removing earth.
 When you excavate, you get rid of the dirt; you don’t build on top of what you remove, Moore said.